 Finally, automation for tasks like generating reports and grading scores eliminates unnecessary work, while LMS programs complement other critical pieces of management setups, such as employee training tracking software, tools for employee attendance, employee timesheets, scheduling software and more.
 Say hello to seamless control over the entire process.

-4. Improve Communication and Engagement
+4. Improve Communication and Employee Engagement

 Employee training software provides a smooth channel of communication between managers and employees and stimulates student interaction.
-The administrator can send custom notifications to individual dashboards, and online forums give employees an easy way to communicate among their peers — an advantage that wasn’t possible in classrooms where one instructor communicated with multiple students at once.
+The administrator can send custom notifications to individual dashboards, and online forums give employees an easy and interactive way to communicate among their peers — an advantage that wasn’t possible in classrooms where one instructor communicated with multiple students at once.
 Students also have the option of forming group study sessions, which help boost training productivity and better prepare them for on-the-job success.

 For example, many programs gamify features to engage users.
 Leaderboards, points, badges and trophies keep employees actively engaged throughout the training process.
 After all, a little healthy competition is a great way to stimulate interest and encourage positive interaction.